Sauté vs Sear: Pick the Right Technique

 Frequently Asked Questions

-Is sautéing the same as stir-frying?
+Is sautéing the same as pan-frying or searing?

 Conclusion